 Book Synopsis

-A beaming testament to how art makes us who we are and offers new ways of seeing our world and our lives.
+A vital testament to how art makes us who we are--and offers new ways of seeing our world and our lives.

-A vital call to engage deeply, to see in new ways, and to live one's deepest life, How It Feels to Be Alive both inspires and exhorts, providing a template to think through the knottiest problems in our culture and in our selves, and the connections between the two.
+Looking closely at five artworks and the context in which each was made--often drawing on personal conversations with the artists--O'Grady examines the work's rippling impact, implicating sometimes unexpected lineages and genres.
+How does art expand and redirect our imaginations and attention?
+When bottom-line or nihilistic thinking dominates our public sphere, what meanings and alternatives does it offer?
+A vital call to engage deeply, to see in new ways, and to rethink all that we take for granted, How It Feels to Be Alive inspires and exhorts, providing a template to think through the knottiest problems in our culture, our selves, and the connections between the two.

 About the Author

 Megan O'Grady is a critic and an essayist.
-She was a writer at large for T: The New York Times Style Magazine, where she created the Culture Therapist column, which ran from 2019 to 2021.
-For more than a decade, she was a contributing editor at Vogue.
-Her essays about art and life also appear in The New Yorker and The New York Times Book Review.
-In 2012, she was the Arts Fellow at the Nieman Foundation for Journalism at Harvard University.
-She has an MFA from New York University and a BA from Rice University.
+She was a writer at large for T: The New York Times Style Magazine, where she created the Culture Therapist column.
+Her reviews and essays about art and life also appear in The New York Review of Books, The New Yorker, and The New York Times Book Review.
+She was a contributing editor at Vogue and a fellow at the Nieman Foundation for Journalism at Harvard University.
 Currently, she is an assistant professor of art and art history at the University of Colorado in Boulder, where she lives with her family.

 Dimensions (Overall): 9.0 Inches (H) x 6.0 Inches (W) x 1.0 Inches (D)